Interface HandshakeResult

 // Sometime later, acquire a broadcaster...

-ResourcePath resourcePath = ResourcePath.withPath("/chats/123/event-source");
+ResourcePath resourcePath = ResourcePath.fromPath("/chats/123/event-source");

-ServerSentEventBroadcaster broadcaster = sseServer.acquireBroadcaster(resourcePath).get();
+ServerSentEventBroadcaster broadcaster = sseServer.acquireBroadcaster(resourcePath).orElseThrow();

 // ...construct the payload...